The Are You The One season 9 cast struggle to light their perfect match

 Therefore, perfect matches may struggle to continue their relationship after the show due to the distance, but time will tell!

-The Are You The One Season 9 cast find 2 perfect matches
+The Are You The One Season 9 cast find two perfect matches

 The season didn’t begin on a good start, with the cast making history with a total blackout on the first episode, meaning no perfect matches had been found.
 Of course, it meant a reshuffle was needed, and as of episode 3, here are the couples: